When the Server Steps In: Calibrated Updates for Fair Federated Learning: Introduction

 \textbf{Our contribution: } To address this gap, we propose \alg, a novel server-side debiasing method for FL that is both fairness-metric agnostic and compatible with arbitrary aggregation rules.
 This flexibility enables seamless integration into a wide range of FL settings without modifying client procedures or restricting aggregation strategies.
 A unique feature of \alg is that it allows the server to maintain its own dataset, which it uses to proactively generate a \emph{single} calibrated update that enhances fairness in the overall system.
 Ideally, the server would have a small, reliable dataset~\cite{cao2020fltrust,park2021sageflow,wang2022flare,xie2019zeno}, assuming its data shares a common distribution with that of the clients.
 However, this assumption is often unrealistic in FL, as client data remains decentralized and inaccessible, leaving the server with limited insight into client distributions and hindering alignment with its own dataset.
-To overcome this challenge, \alg equips the server to store early-round model checkpoints and use them to synthesize a dataset that approximates the training dynamics observed across clients.
+To overcome this challenge, \alg stores early-round model checkpoints at the server and uses them to synthesize a dataset that approximates the training dynamics observed across clients.
 This synthetic dataset enables the server to construct a calibrated update, which is then merged with the aggregated client updates to produce a fairer global model.

 \textbf{Theory:} Our first major theoretical result establishes that, under certain mild assumptions, the final global model learned by \alg will converge to the optimal global model achieved by FedAvg~\cite{McMahan17}.
 This convergence signifies that our proposed \alg maintains the overall accuracy of the model without compromising its performance, even with additional fairness-driven adjustments.
 Our second theoretical result rigorously proves that \alg effectively enhances fairness within the FL system.
 Specifically, we show that, in any given training round, the fairness loss produced by \alg is consistently lower than that produced by the standard FedAvg.
 This indicates that our method not only achieves comparable accuracy but also actively reduces bias.